 - Every student needs to have a grade entered by the grade submission deadline.

 - There is a 35-minute time limit for you to submit grades.
-The clock starts when you enter the Final Grades page.
-You can click the Submit button at the end of each page to save your progress and restart your time for the next page.
+The clock starts when you enter the Faculty Grade Entry page.
+You can click the Save button at the end of each page to save your progress and restart your time for the next page.
 Please submit grades often.

-- At the bottom of the Final Grades page is a link to Summary Class List.
+- On the Faculty Services tab of SSB is a link to Summary Class List.
 Click the Summary Class List link.
 If the grades you just submitted show up on this list, your grades have been saved.

 - If you wish to print your final grades, after you have entered grades for all students and clicked Submit, go to the Summary Class List.
 Then go to File > Print on the toolbar.

 - Students can see the grades you have assigned them after the grade submission date, when grades have been “rolled” to academic history.
-Once a grade has been rolled, a student can view the grade online through the myNortheastern portal.
+Once a grade has been rolled, a student can view the grade online through the Student Hub.